J Day Off Road GP Rule Book

 All start times are tentative and can be changed at the discretion of J Day Off Road

-Participants will line up on their assigned starting row on a first come basis.
+Participants will line up on their assigned starting row on a first come, first serve basis.
 The Rows will always have signage so that each participant can easily find which row they will start on.
-No one is permitted on the starting line until authorized.
+No one is permitted on the starting line until they have gone through Tech Inspection and are authorized.

 The Riders Meeting will be on the starting line before the start of each race.
 All important track updates will be announced at the riders meeting.
 All participants are responsible for attending.